AstarNetwork/astar-docs/docs/use/how-to-guides/faq/dapp-staking.md

 A: Yes.
 Falling below the threshold suspends dApp reward eligibility for that era but does not remove the project from the protocol registry.

-If community staking later exceeds the required threshold (30M ASTR for Tier 3, 80M ASTR for Tier 2), the project automatically resumes earning dApp rewards from the following era.
+If community staking later exceeds the required threshold (0.35% of total issuance, ~30M ASTR for Tier 3; 0.93%, ~80M ASTR for Tier 2), the project automatically resumes earning dApp rewards from the following era.
 No additional governance action is required.

 This design keeps the active reward set meritocratic and responsive to ongoing community support rather than permanently locked by an initial selection.